Maxwell-Bloch equations without spectral broadening: the long-time asymptotics of an input pulse in a long two-level

-It remains to check that the initial and boundary conditions are fulfiled.
+{\it Step 3: initial and boundary conditions.} It remains to check that the initial and boundary conditions are fulfiled.
 The verification that the $\mathcal{E}, \rho, \mathcal{N}$ satisfy the trivial initial conditions \eqref{trivial} follows in the same way as the proof of Theorem \ref{thm_caus}.

 To check the fulfilment of the boundary conditions, set $x=0$ in RH problem \ref{mainRHP} and make the following transformation: \\$M^{(1)}(t;k) = M(t,x=0;k)G^{(1)}(t;k),$ where

 and $G^{(1)}(t;k) = I\mbox{ elsewhere.}$ We then obtain an equivalent RH problem